Some landlords are better than others.

 Some landlords will try to introduce hidden fees without tenants noticing.

 Tenants should carefully check tenant agreements before signing them.
+If these costs aren’t listed there, tenants have a right to refuse to pay them.

 6. Maintains property well